WKSC-FM: Top 40 era

-On January 12, 2001, the station adopted a Top 40/CHR format as "Kiss 103.5".
+On January 12, 2001, the station adopted a contemporary hit radio format as "Kiss 103.5".
 The final song on "The Beat" was "Last Dance" by Donna Summer and the first song on "Kiss" was "Get Ready for This" by 2 Unlimited.
-The station's call letters became the current WKSC-FM on February 13.
+The station's call sign became the current WKSC-FM on February 13.
 At the time of the flip, Big City Radio's WKIE, WKIF, and WDEK had collectively been known as "92 Kiss FM" (also with a CHR format) since 1998.
 Clear Channel filed suit against Big City for the use of the "Kiss" name because Clear Channel owned the rights to it in most markets (and continues to do so as iHeartMedia).

 The station carried the syndicated program Rick Dees Weekly Top 40, as well as American Top 40 (first with Casey Kasem and later with Ryan Seacrest).
 As of 2019, American Top 40 continues to air on the station.
 Java Joel was the evening host of The Rubber Room on the station from 2001 until January 2005 when he was fired for comments that were deemed racist.
 In 2002, the station adjusted its moniker from "KISS 103.5" to "103.5 KISS FM".
+It continues to air On Air with Ryan Seacrest as well.

 DreX was morning host on WKSC-FM from 2003 until 2010.

 Nina Chantele joined WKSC-FM as midday host in 2006, remaining with the station until 2014.

 From August 2007 until September 2009, Silly Jilly hosted nights on WKSC.
 Silly Jilly was replaced by Special K, who remained with the station until 2013.

 In December 2010, it was announced that Charlotte's "Brotha Fred" would take over the morning show on KISS FM.
 Angi Taylor and David L. joined Brotha Fred as co-hosts of the new morning show known as Brotha Fred's Neighborhood.
 David L. left the show in February 2012.
 The show was later renamed Fred and Angi in the Morning.
 In mid-September 2020, Taylor announced that she would be leaving the station to host mornings on sister station WCHI-FM.
-Fred still hosts WKSC’s morning show, now known as “The Fred Show”.
+Fred still hosts WKSC's morning show, now known as "The Fred Show".

 In November 2013, Brady joined the station as the night host and music director.
 In June 2015, Brady assumed afternoon and APD duties.

 In October 2016, Erik Zachary was named as the new full-time evening personality and served in that position until August 2019 when he exited to pursue other opportunities.